-Save for the reorganisation for the Listing and completion of the Global Offering, there has been no material change in the capital structure of the Company during the FY2021.
-The capital of the members of the Group comprises ordinary shares and equity capital.
+During the FY2022, there has been no material change in the capital structure of the Company.
+The capital of the members of the Group comprises ordinary shares.

-Further information on the changes in the share capital of the Company during the period from the Listing Date and up to 31 December 2021 is set forth in note 24 to the consolidated financial statements in this annual report.
-Information about the share option of the Company and details of changes in the share options granted by the Company for the FY2021 is set forth in the paragraphs under "Share Option Scheme" below.
+Information about the share options of the Company and details of changes in the share options granted by the Company for the FY2022 is set forth in the paragraph under "Share Option Scheme" below.